-Unfortunately, you will find out that gray hair is achieved with toner – and toner is not permanent.
-At best, it will last five washes before your hair gets that brassy, yellowish look.
+Unfortunately, you will find that gray hair is achieved with toner and is not permanent.
+It will last five washes at best before your hair gets that brassy, yellowish look.

-So, you will need to tone your hair once a week or once every two weeks.
-The same story is if you want your highlights to have that gorgeous golden tone or to make it more neutral.
+So, you will need to tone your hair once a week or every two weeks.
+The same story is if you want your highlights to have that gorgeous golden tone or make them more neutral.

-Toners are an ideal alternative to dyeing your hair because it doesn’t damage your hair at all.
+Toners are an ideal alternative to dyeing your hair because they don’t damage it.
 It’s not permanent, but the toner gives you the desired tone in just a few minutes.
 Another plus is that applying toner is easily done at home!

 Can Toner Be Used To Darken Highlights?